ICRAR/SKA-AU-China-2018/files/WP4-hwswcodesign/README.md

 Set up the workload characterisation framework on SHAO cluster that will inform the future hardware/software co-design work using an established algorithm (e.g. gridding, calibration).

 ### Achievements
-Installed and configured a time series database (openTSDB) a metric capturing software package (glances) and some benchmark grpahs to load the cluster with a synthetic workload.
+Installed and configured a time series database (openTSDB) a metric capturing software package (glances) and some benchmark graphs to load the cluster with a synthetic workload.
 The framework is monitoring the machines directly without the need to modify any code.
 Thus it will capture whatever workload is thrown on the cluster.

 ### Left out
 When running glances with the default configuration, which essentially monitors everything possible, the process required 100% of one CPU most of the time.
 Thus this clearly would not scale very well.
 Thus we have enabled just a few things and the resulting load is quite low.